nerrixde/discordid-wiki/miscellaneous/faq.md

 ## Will there be a way to lookup users by username?

-* No. This is technically not possible nor supported by Discord.
+* It is already possibe by adding someone as friend, going to pending friend invites and copying the person's ID.

 ## Is there an API?